nodecross/nodex-docs/source/unid/index.md

 - **Dynamic access control**: This component supports dynamically changing access policies based on device's identity, location, and behavior to prevent spoofing and unauthorized access
 - **Device knowledge database**: This component supports storing and real-time tracking device communication logs for vital checks and threat detection.
 - **DID configuration file**:  This component supports a DID configuration file which stores authorized device DIDs.
-- **UNiD Studio**: User interface for operating the HUB supports launching a project and managing access policies and logging data of EDGEs.
+- **NodeX Studio**: User interface for operating the HUB supports launching a project and managing access policies and logging data of EDGEs.

 :::{figure-md}

 <img src="../_assets/figure4-3.svg" alt="figure4">

-**Figure 4.** UNiD HUB Architecture
+**Figure 4.** NodeX HUB Architecture
 :::

-### UNiD Network
+### NodeX Network

-UNiD Network consists of a sidetree protocol for creating scalable DIDs networks that can run atop any existing decentralized anchoring system and be as open, public, and permissionless as the underlying anchoring systems they utilize.
+NodeX Network consists of a sidetree protocol for creating scalable DIDs networks that can run atop any existing decentralized anchoring system and be as open, public, and permissionless as the underlying anchoring systems they utilize.
 The protocol allows users to create globally unique identifiers and manage their associated PKI metadata, all without the need for centralized authorities or trusted third parties.